 Your doctor might check your urine or saliva for drugs to determine if you’re using again.
 Never try to cheat on your tests.
 Testing is used in order to help you to set treatment goals, not to punish you for relapses.

 Connect with a group like Alcoholics Anonymous and talk with others in recovery.
 Use these meetings when you’re in crisis, so you’ll have something to do instead of returning to drugs.

 Be honest with yourself and your treatment team about your thoughts, feelings, and cravings.
 Use techniques like meditation to help you get familiar with inner dialogue.
 And never be afraid to tell your doctor about your relapse risks.

 Worried About Relapsing on Opioids?

-Schedule an enrollment call or give us a call today at (844) 943-2514 to learn more about relapse rates for those on Suboxone treatment.
+Schedule an enrollment call or contact us at (844) 943-2514 to learn more.

 - Treatment and Recovery.
 National Institute on Drug Abuse. https://nida.nih.gov/publications/drugs-brains-behavior-science-addiction/treatment-recovery.
 July 2020.
 Accessed January 2023.